neurotechuoft/MindType/README.md

 ## P300 keyboard: Algorithm approach
-We tried to use linear discriminant analysis (LDA) and quadratic discriminant analysis (QDA) to classify P300 from the Muse.
+We used a linear discriminant analysis (LDA) and vectorizer pipeline, as well as a ERP Covariances and MDM pipeline (from Alexandre Barachant's notebook), to classify P300 from the Muse.
 We obtained samples between 0.1--0.75s after the stimulus, and passed it to the classifier as a single vector.
-Unfortunately, we obtained poor results.
-Upon further investigation, we noticed that time synchronization issues may have decreased the ability of the classifiers to operate properly.
-To combat this, we plan to use a shallow covolutional neural network to allow for signals to shift in time without affecting classification accuracy.
+We achieved similar results (accuracy of roughly 60-70%) from both of these classifiers, possibly due to some noise in the data.

 - https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3175727/
     - "Comparison of Classification Methods for P300 Brain-Computer Interface on Disabled Subjects"